 No cure is available for MS, but multiple treatment options exist.

-If you have relapsing-remitting MS (RRMS), you can choose one of the disease-modifying drugs.
-These medications are designed to slow disease progression and lower your relapse rate.
+If you have RRMS, disease-modifying medications are designed to slow disease progression and lower your relapse rate.

-Self-injectable disease-modifying drugs include glatiramer (Copaxone, Glatopa) and beta interferons, such as:
+Self-injectable disease-modifying drugs include glatiramer (Copaxone) and beta interferons, such as:

 Oral medications for RRMS include: